cesanta/mongoose/README.md

 Project Mission
 ---------------

-Project mission is to provide the community with simple and functional web server library and web server executable built on top of that library.

-The target audience are application or device developers looking to implement web interface for their applications or devices and web developers looking for a simple development platform.
+Project mission is to provide a simple and functional web server library and web server executable built on top of that library, to make it easy for application/device developers to implement web interface for their application/devices, and to offer a simple development platform to the web developers.

 Overview
 --------